 We are working to ensure that students are fully supported and placed in the most positive academic environment, and therefore students will not be able to change programs/locations during the semester.

-No. If you start your spring 2021 semester in a Pitt on Location program, you are required to complete the semester in China.
+No. If you start your fall 2021 semester in a Pitt on Location program, you are required to complete the semester in China.

 Each of the Pitt on Location program partners has on-ground staff dedicated to ensuring students' safety and addressing students' concerns.
 Students' primary contacts should be this on-ground program staff.